sapcc/keppel/docs/api-spec.md

 #### Strategy: `on_first_use`

-When an authorized user pulls a manifest which does not exist in this registry yet, the same manifest will be queried in the upstream registry configured by the Keppel operator.
+When an authorized user pulls a manifest which does not exist in this registry yet, the same manifest will be queried in the respective primary account.
+The primary account must have the same name as this account and must be located in one of the upstream registries configured by the Keppel operator.
 If this query returns a result, the manifest and all blobs referenced by it will be pulled from the upstream registry into the local one.
 Note that:

-- Manifests and blobs pulled thusly will not be deleted automatically, even if they disappear from the upstream registry later on.
+- Manifests and blobs can not be deleted directly, but will be cleaned up once they disappear from the upstream registry.
 - Accounts with this replication strategy will not allow direct push access.
 Images can only be added to these accounts through replication.